[Opinion] Will Romania be EU's Green Deal laggard?

 The RRF requires that member states dedicate 37 percent of their recovery funds to climate action and biodiversity efforts.

-The 'Green Transition' pillar of Romania's RRP focuses mainly on water management and mobility (investments that, while relevant, could have been considered under other pillars), leaving a relatively small proportion for renewable energies.
+The 'Green Transition' pillar of Romania's recovery and resilience plan focuses mainly on water management and mobility (investments that, while relevant, could have been considered under other pillars), leaving a relatively small proportion for renewable energies.

 Of the total €30bn allocated to Romania under the RRF, €1.3bn (just four percent) is slated to go to renewable energy and energy efficiency.